MerianSurvey/lambo/README.md

-# merian_tractor
+# Lambo

-Model dwarf galaxies with `the Tractor` in forced photometry mode.
+Model dwarf galaxies in HSC and Merian data with `lambo`: a special-designed `Tractor`.